kixe/FieldtypeMarkup/README.md

 ProcessWire Fieldtype which outputs markup as an Inputfield in the page editor.

-- Define output in field settings.
-- Include Page related values via {stringTags}.
+Fieldtype renders runtime markup.
+Define output in field settings.
+Overwrite via template if needed.
+Include Page related values via {stringTags}.
+Textformatters applicable.
-- Overwrite via template if needed.
-- Textformatters applicable.

 Useful for concatenation of properties and field values, wrapped in any markup.
-Output hookable for complex calculations or modifications.
-In hooks full ProcessWire API available.
-Value accessible in templates.
+Output hookable.